 Financial Systems And Reporting

-Many GDS companies today also provide mid and back office systems.
-The ticketing data is automatically captured and sent off in different directions, including the Billing Settlement Plan (BSP) Office that will handle payments to be made to the different Airlines.
+Many GDS companies today also provide mid and back-office systems.
+The ticketing data is automatically captured and sent off in different directions, including the Billing Settlement Plan (BSP) Office which will handle payments to be made to the different Airlines.
 Using such available IT solutions and modifying them to suit local needs will minimise staffing numbers in Finance Departments.
 With regard to Office location, the finance team can also work from home offices, using online IT systems and thus help in reducing rental costs.
-There really is no need to have an onsite finance team occupying expensive real-estate.
+There really is no need to have an onsite finance team occupying prime and expensive real-estate.

 The Travel Industry jumped on to Information Technology (IT) pretty early in their mechanisation process.
 The Industry has tried to take advantage of every development in Technology.
 Development however, has been in silos due to the different service providers involved in the business.
 Airlines developed their own.
 The advent of the GDS saw some integration in the process of booking Air, Hotel, Ground arrangements, Car rentals and fulfilment.

 They have been working on financial reporting.
 The big gap lies in the TMC management area, special corporate deals and pulling it all together.
 The larger companies have tried to use their own Intranets to fill in the gaps, but total effective management for TMCs through IT systems has some way to go.
-Programmes that handle efficiencies need to be brought in to measure, co-ordinate and report on the total TMC business.
+Programmes that handle efficiencies need to be brought in to measure, coordinate and report on the total TMC business.
 Artificial Intelligence (AI) and Robotics will also have to play an increasing role in the business of Corporate Travel Management.
+To read my post on AI in Business Travel, please click here.

 It is obvious that TMCs will have to flatten the pyramid.
 They cannot afford to have too many senior managers.
 Middle Management will have to be adequately empowered for the smooth functioning of the business.